Table of Contents

 A VPN is a secure tunnel between your device and the internet.
 When connected to a VPN, your data is encrypted, making it incredibly difficult for hackers to intercept and decipher your information.
 Even if a hacker manages to access the data being transmitted, they would only see encrypted gibberish.

-How to connect PS4/5 on hotel Wi-Fi?
+How to Connect PS4/5 on Hotel Wi-Fi?

 Gaming on the go.
 Embarking on a gaming adventure while away from home?
 The thrill of your PS4/PS5 awaits, but connecting it to hotel Wi-Fi might seem like a puzzle.
 From navigating login pages to optimizing online gameplay, level up your knowledge on how to hook up your connection to hotel Wi-Fi and let the gaming commence wherever your journey takes you.